 It also includes undertaking interviews and appropriate checks including disclosure & barring check, barred list checks and prohibition checks.
 Evidence of these checks must be recorded on our Single Central Record.

 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils.
-This means that in our school:

 The following school staff have undertaken Safer Recruitment training: